NerdbyteIO/FOSSBilling-CyberPanel/README.md

 > [!IMPORTANT]
 > The primary difference between V1.x and V2 is that V2 utilizes the /cloudAPI endpoint, which requires the server API username and token, rather than the /api endpoint with the API username and password.
+It is also important to note that due to the limitations of this API only the "admin" user can use this API.
+If you have created another admin user that you would like to use instead of the default admin; please use [v1.x branch](https://github.com/NerdbyteIO/FOSSBilling-CyberPanel/tree/v1.x)
 >

 ## Looking for V1?